uit-no-old/incoming/doc/installation.md

 The Incoming!! server is stateless, so we recommend to just discard Docker containers after using them.

-Feel free to explore and hack the Ansible plays and roles.
-This is roughly what happens when an Incoming!! container is built automatically: first, the Incoming!! source files and some other stuff are copied over to the build host.
-Then, a Docker image is built there, using a [Dockerfile](../Dockerfile) we provide.
-During the build, Ansible is installed and executed *inside* the container (check [ansible/inside-docker.yml](../ansible/inside-docker.yml)).
-The inside-docker.yml playbook installs Go, builds the Incoming!! server, and installs your SSH keys.
-Then, the Docker image is exported into a tarball, which is downloaded to the Ansible control host, into the [ansible/docker\_images](../ansible/docker_images) directory.

 Optional: run the example web apps (manually)
 ---------------------------------------------